 AuthLite supports any YubiKey with firmware v2.2 or higher, including the "Nano", and NEO.
 AuthLite cannot use the blue “U2F Security Key” because it does not support OTP or challenge/response modes.

 If you need NFC support, be sure to select YubiKey v5 tokens from the store.
 These are also called "YubiKey 5 NFC".

-AuthLite is also compatible with OATH Time-based One-time passcodes (TOTP) generated by smart-phone soft-token apps such as the free cross-platform Google Authenticator app.
+AuthLite is also compatible with OATH Time-based One-time passcodes (TOTP) generated by smart-phone soft-token apps such as the free cross-platform Google Authenticator app or Microsoft Authenticator.
 This is useful for cases where carrying a hardware token is undesirable or plugging in a USB device is impossible (such as authenticating to a 2-factor system from a smart phone).

 Soft tokens cannot normally be used for logging into laptops that are offline from the LAN.
 Please use YubiKeys for this use case.
 There is a feature to create separate "Offline" OATH tokens, but the usability is challenging because the user must always know to choose the online or offline token by whether their computer can see the LAN.

 AuthLite version 2.4.2 and newer contain support for the OnlyKey token running firmware 2.1,1 or newer.

 Since AuthLite supports the OATH protocol for Time-based One-time passcodes (TOTP), it is also possible to use any hardware token that supports this protocol.
 These tokens may only be used for "Online" logons, i.e. authentication to resources that can reach the LAN and the DCs.